The Jordan lattice completion and a note on injective envelopes and von Neumann algebras

 since both $\, Ad\, x\, $ and $\, Ad\, y\, $ are normal from which $\, x = y\, $ follows.
 (That $\, Ad\, x\, $ is normal for positive $\, x\, $ in a monotone complete $C^*$-algebra is easily seen if $\, x\, $ is invertible, however in the general case one can approximate $\, x\, $ in norm by invertible positive elements of the form $\, x_{\epsilon } = x + \epsilon {\bf 1}\, $ whence the result).
 Then $\, x\leq p\, ,\, x\leq q\, $ and we claim that $\, x\, $ is the largest positive element with this property whence $\, x = p\wedge q\, $.
 Given $\, 0\leq z\leq p , q\, $ one has $\, p\,z\, = \, z\, =\, q\, z\, $ then also $\, x_n\, z\, =\, z\, =\, z\, x_n\, $ for every $\, n\, $ so that $\, z\, x\, z = z^2\, $ and $\, z\, ( 1 - x ) = 0 = ( 1 - x )\, z\, $ follows.
 Thus the projections form a lattice putting $\, p\vee q = 1 - ( ( 1 - p )\wedge ( 1 - q ) )\, $.
 Then suppose given a monotone decreasing net of projections $\, ( p_{\lambda } )_{\lambda } \searrow p\, $.
 One needs to show that $\, p = p^2\iff \sqrt p = p\, $.
 By monotonicity of the squareroot one has

 and the reverse relation is trivial proving $\, p = p^2\, $.
-Then the projections form a complete lattice.
-From the second property of an $A\Sigma $-algebra the monotone completion of each unital sub-$C^*$-algebra generated by a single positive element $\, x\geq 0\, $ is an abelian subalgebra hence injective so that since any commutative injective $C^*$-algebra is a $C^*$-quotient of some $\, l_{\infty } ( Z )\, $ (see the Corollary of Theorem 2) any positive element can be approximated in norm from above and from below by finite positive linear combinations of projections.
+Then the projections form a (sequentially) complete lattice.

+From the second property of a $\Sigma $-algebra the monotone completion of each unital sub-$C^*$-algebra generated by a single positive element $\, x\geq 0\, $ is an abelian subalgebra of the double commutant of $\, x\, $ hence injective so that since any commutative injective $C^*$-algebra is a $C^*$-quotient of some $\, l_{\infty } ( Z )\, $ by Theorem A of section 2 any positive element can be approximated in norm from above and from below by finite positive linear combinations of pairwise commuting (spectral) projections.
+The same is true in case of an $A\Sigma $-algebra or a $\, {\Sigma }_{\omega }$-algebra.
 On any abelian subalgebra the $\wedge $- and $\vee $-operations defined for projections generalize to the usual lattice operations for arbitrary selfadjoint elements in a commutative setting.
 Given any positive element $\, x\geq 0\, $ in $\, A\, $ there is a minimal projection $\, p_x\, $ with $\, p_x x = x p_x = x\, $ called the support projection.
 Indeed, if $\, p\, $ and $\, q\, $ are two projections with this property one readily checks that also $\, ( p\wedge q ) x = x\, $, hence the projections $\, \{ p_{\lambda , x} \}\, $ with this property form a monotone decreasing net in $\, \mathcal P ( A )\, $ the subset of all positive projections in $\, A\, $ and the infimum $\, p_x\, $ satisfies